 - Expensive, and it’s not like you’re saving much money if you go for one of the longer subs

 - They used to offer a Lifetime sub which was great value for money, which was removed

 - A ‘Premium Payment Wall’ for streaming platforms and adult content with the Free version

 - Some countries only have one virtual server location

 Most VPNs are similar in practice, so additional features help to separate them from the rest of the pack.
-Take the Free tier, which is used to introduce most people to the Hotspot Shield, and what they can actually do.
+Take the Free tier, which is used to introduce most people to Hotspot Shield, and what it can actually do.

-Essentially, parent company Pango has packaged some extra online security software together with Hotspot Shield to make it a more attractive prospect to potential customers.
-It’s no different to many other providers on the market, who have added everything from Cookie Cleaners to built-in antivirus software in the past.
+Essentially, parent company Aura has packaged some extra online security software together with Hotspot Shield to make it a more attractive prospect for potential customers.
+It’s no different from many other providers on the market, who have added everything from Cookie Cleaners to built-in antivirus software in the past.

 - Basic: Free (limited)

 Hotspot Shield has a trio of plans to choose from.
 The first is a Basic package, while Premium options are split depending on the number of devices you’d like to connect with.